 You can use DataStax Developer Studio to interact with Astra databases created using DataStax Astra.

-- Only the database owner can access the integrated Developer Studio.
+- Only the database owner can access the integrated Studio.
 To share notebooks, you must export them for your teammates to upload.

 - Open a browser, navigate to DataStax Astra, and log in.